tjhv10/pabutools/docs-source/source/usage/rules.rst

         resoluteness=False
     )

+    # We can force the use of the ILP solver
+    irresolute_outcome = max_additive_utilitarian_welfare(
+        instance,
+        profile,
+        sat_class=Cost_Sat,
+        resoluteness=False,
+        inner_algo=MaxAddUtilWelfareAlgo.ILP_SOLVER
+    )

-The outcome of the utilitarian welfare maximiser is computed using a linear program solver (through the  `mip package <https://www.python-mip.com/>`_).
+The outcome of the utilitarian welfare maximiser can be computed either using a integer linear program (ILP) solver (through the  `mip package <https://www.python-mip.com/>`_) or using the primal/dual approach for solving knapsack problems.

+Only the ILP solver supports irresolute outcomes.
 Irresolute outcomes are computed by iteratively adding constraints excluding previously returned budget allocations.
 Note that because the computation is handled via a linear program solver, we have no control as to how ties are broken.

-Moreover, there are no clear ways to adapt this for non-additive satisfaction measures.
+Note that this can only be used for additive satisfaction measures.
+There is no general solution for non-additive satisfaction measures.

 Greedy Approximation of the Welfare Maximiser